rhidoyhasanmahmud/TransPorter/README.md

 # TransPorter
-A play on "Transport" and "Porter," indicating that the application transports files and can switch between transport mechanisms.
+A play on "transport" and "Porter," indicating that the application transports files and can switch between transport mechanisms.